Conditions for eigenvalue configurations of two real symmetric matrices (symmetric polynomial approach): Proof / Derivation

-In this section, we will prove the main result (Theorem \ref{thm:main}).
-The proof is structured as follows. \begin{enumerate} \item First, in Lemmas \ref{lem:tdef} through \ref{iff}, we establish a bijective correspondence (the $T_m$ matrix) between the number of positive roots of the $h$ polynomials from Definition \ref{def:A} and the eigenvalue configuration vector. \item Then, in Proposition \ref{ftsp}, we use the fact that the polynomials $h_r$ are symmetric in the \emph{eigenvalues}~$\alpha$ and~$\beta$ of $F$ and $G$, respectively, to rewrite them in terms of the \textit{coefficients} of the characteristic polynomials of $F$ and $G$.
+The proof is structured as follows. \begin{enumerate} \item First, in Lemmas \ref{lem:tdef} through \ref{iff}, we establish a bijective combinatorial correspondence between the number of positive roots of the $h$ polynomials from Definition \ref{def:A} and the eigenvalue configuration vector. \item Then, in Proposition \ref{ftsp}, we use the fact that the polynomials $h_r$ are symmetric in the \emph{eigenvalues}~$\alpha$ and~$\beta$ of $F$ and $G$, respectively, to rewrite them in terms of the \textit{coefficients} of the characteristic polynomials of $F$ and $G$.
 This step eliminates all references to the eigenvalues and therefore concludes the proof. \end{enumerate} We will repeatedly revisit the following running example throughout the proof. \begin{example}[Running example] Let

 Then their respective eigenvalues are

 So,

 \exend \end{example}